-B.2.2 SI-C-RGROUP_CLOSE
+B.1.1.2 SI-C-RGROUP CLOSE

-The SI layer can disable a list of one or more GIDs at any time using the SI-C-RGROUP_CLOSE-REQ primitive, containing an unordered list of the requested BSM_GIDs.
+The SI layer can disable one GIDs at any time using the SI-C-RGROUP_CLOSE-REQ primitive, containing the requested BSM GIDs.

-The SD layer should respond to the request using the SI-C-RGROUP_CLOSE-CFM primitive which contains a copy of the list of BSM_GID together with a set of updated Cause Codes to indicate if each GID was successfully disabled.
+The SD layer should respond to the request using the SI-C-RGROUP_CLOSE-CFM primitive which contains the BSM_GID together with the updated Cause Codes to indicate if the GID was successfully disabled.